Introducing Chickens to their New Home

-About an hour after opening the pop-hole you can scatter a handful of grain (mixed poultry corn) on the ground for them to scratch around for, this will keep them occupied for a while.
+About an hour or so after opening the pop-hole you can scatter a handful of grain (mixed poultry corn) on the ground for them to scratch around for, this will keep them occupied for a while.
 Check again for eggs.

-Then, say mid-afternoon, or at least two hours before dark, scatter another handful of corn and do a final check for eggs.
+Then, say mid-afternoon, or at least two hours before dark, scatter another handful of poultry corn and do a final check for eggs.